 Deseret Peak Utah Temple Conditional Use Permit

-Following a public hearing on Wednesday, March 24, the Tooele City Planning Commission voted unanimously to recommend approval of an application for a conditional use permit for the Deseret Peak Utah Temple site.
-If the City Council follows the recommendation of the commission, approval will be granted for use of the 17-acre site at the west end of 2400 North for construction of the 70,000-square-foot temple and 20,000-square-foot meetinghouse with plentiful parking and landscaping.
+Following a public hearing on Wednesday, March 24, the Tooele City Planning Commission voted unanimously to approve an application for a conditional use permit for the Deseret Peak Utah Temple site.
+The permit allows for the 17-acre site at the west end of 2400 North to be used for construction of the 70,000-square-foot temple and a 20,000-square-foot meetinghouse with plentiful parking and landscaping.

 Deseret Peak Utah Temple Groundbreaking Announced for May

 Ground will be broken for the Deseret Peak Utah Temple, located west of the intersection of 2400 North and 400 West in Tooele, in May 2021.
 Elder Brook P. Hales of the Quorum of the Seventy will preside.
 The three-story, 70-000-square-foot temple and a 20,000-square-foot meetinghouse will be constructed at the site.
 Due to state and local guidelines, attendance at the event will be limited to invited guests only.
 Video and photographs of the service will be distributed to the media and public after the groundbreaking has been held.

 New Name and Location Announced for the Tooele Valley Utah Temple

 The Tooele Valley Utah Temple will now be known as the Deseret Peak Utah Temple and be constructed west of the intersection of 2400 North 400 West in Tooele.
 The change comes in response to circumstances at the previously announced location and opportunities at the new location.
 The exterior and interior designs for the 70,000-square-foot temple remain the same, and an adjacent 20,000-square-foot meetinghouse will still be constructed.
 Project leaders will immediately begin the process of obtaining approvals from the local government.